ahortian/used-car-price-prediction/README.md

 # used-car-price-prediction
+This project focuses on cleaning the data and perform feature engineering.
-Build a predictive model guiding the auction participants to understand true value of the used car
+However, it could be extended to ultimatimately build a predictive model which guides the auction participants to understand the true value of used cars.

 ### Data Cleaning and Feature engineering
 The first step of this project is to clean the data and engineer the features before building the model.